Passhyk/31spammer/README.md

 # 31spammer
-by the time you run this program may be injure your pc badly therefore be awake while running
+by the time you run this program may be injure your pc badly therefore be awake before running
 ## CLONNING and COMPILE-RUNNING

 ```sh